plischwe/Telco-RAG/README.md

 ### Running the Full Pipeline

-To run the full pipeline, use the following commands:
+To run the full pipeline, open the first terminal window and execute the following commands:

 ```bash
 npm install